wp-plugins/lightbox-slider/readme.txt

 == Description ==
 Lightbox Slider is based on bootstrap framework.
 Allow to add and create unlimited images galleries on your sites.
 Lightbox is provide fade animation, light box image preview and two gallery layout with various fonts.
 It's also provide isotope effect to adjust your image size according to screen resolution.

-Using **[LBS]** shortcode, you can publish lightbox slider image photo gallery into any Page or Post on your WordPress sites.
+Using **[LBS id=xx]** shortcode, you can publish lightbox slider image photo gallery into any Page or Post on your WordPress sites.

 **Features**